-- 3.95 A Strategic Flood Risk Assessment for the River Leen and Day Brook was prepared in 2008.
+- 3.98 A Strategic Flood Risk Assessment for the River Leen and Day Brook was prepared in 2008.
 Flood risk from the Leen and Day Brook largely affects existing properties but the following areas including development sites within Nottingham City are affected:

 - Bulwell Town Centre;

-- Vernon Road;
+- Vernon Road:

-- P Z Cussons;
+- P Z Cussons:

 - Bobbers Mill.

-- 3.96 The Environment Agency have undertaken additional modelling across parts of the catchment which provides further information on the risk of flooding.
-An addendum to the SFRA was published in 2017, which confirms the extent of flooding within Nottingham City has been reduced since the implementation of the Trent Left Bank flood alleviation scheme.
+- 3.99 The Environment Agency have undertaken additional modelling across parts of the catchment which provides further information on the risk of flooding.
+An addendum to the SFRA was published in 2017.
+The River Trent flood model was updated in 2016 and the River Leen and Day Brook flood model was updated in January 2017.
+These models reflect the new climate change guidance and feature modelled flood outlines relating to climate change breach scenarios.
+The 2012 Trent Left Bank Flood Alleviation Scheme has reduced the area at risk of flooding in Nottingham City, particularly in the Nottingham University, Lenton, Queens Drive and Meadows areas.
+The River Trent Climate Change and Breach modelling identifies new and larger areas at a residual risk of flooding.
+There have also been updates to the fluvial modelling of the River Leen and Day Brook and the extent of the functional floodplain has increased in the Old Basford area, and flood zone 3a flood extent has increased in the Old Lenton area.

+- 3.100 The development principles for the LAPP site allocations have been amended to take account of this new modelling, and the comments of the Environment Agency made at Revised Publication stage